-- The second function of the FaCC is to actively engage with the families that are referred to the service due to multiple and/or complex needs. - The service must actively engage families who have made contact, or have been referred, and work with them to identify their needs and gain consent if required for them to receive appropriate support. - Assertive outreach to engage hard-to-reach families in their home or other community-based locations is an essential component of the model.
-Sustained efforts over time are required to actively encourage families to engage with available support services.
+- The second function of FaCC is to actively engage with the families referred to the service due to multiple and/or complex needs. - The service must actively engage families and work with them to identify their needs and gain consent if required for them to receive appropriate support. - Assertive outreach to engage hard-to-reach families in their home or other communitybased locations is an essential component of the model.
+Sustained efforts over time are required to actively encourage families to engage with available support services. - If the enquirer is a prescribed entity and is unable or unwilling to gain the consent of the family, then FaCC must accept the referral of the family without consent and commence a process to actively engage with the family to gain consent. - FaCC must contact families by phone, mail and personal unannounced visits where necessary. - Unannounced visits are not expected when information indicates this may pose an unacceptable safety risk for FaCC staff or to family members, particularly people impacted by domestic and family violence.
+In order to maximise engagement of families in services, informed consent is a critical aspect of the FaCC service model. - Child Safety (RIS and Child Safety Service Centres) refer a proportion of families to FaCC.
+Where families do not engage with FaCC or provide consent for a family support intervention, FaCC will advise Child Safety that the family has not engaged.
+This information will form part of the child protection history for the family and ensure that any further action from Child Safety will consider the family's engagement in secondary support services.

-- If the enquirer is a prescribed entity and is unable or unwilling to gain the consent of the family, then the FaCC must accept the referral of the family without consent and commence a process to actively engage with the family to gain consent - o The FaCC must contact families by phone, mail and personal unannounced visits where necessary. - Unannounced visits are not expected when information indicates this may pose an unacceptable safety risk for FaCC staff or to family members, particularly people impacted by domestic and family violence.
-In order to maximise engagement of families in services, informed consent is a critical aspect of the FaCC service model. - o Child Safety (RIS and Child Safety Service Centres) refer a proportion of families to the FaCC.
-Where families do not engage with the FaCC service or provide consent for a family support intervention, the FaCC will advise Child Safety that the family has not engaged.
-This information will form part of the child protection history for the family and ensure that any further action from Child Safety will consider the family's engagement in secondary support services. - Families identified as requiring intensive support through case management for multiple and/or complex needs will be referred to intensive family support or appropriate specialist services. - o Families assessed as having less complex or fewer needs must be referred to less intensive, targeted or universal services, or be provided with relevant resources.
+- Families identified as requiring intensive support through case management for multiple and/or complex needs will be referred to an Intensive Family Support service or other appropriate specialist services. - Families assessed as having less complex or fewer needs must be referred to less intensive, targeted or universal services, or be provided with relevant resources.